Redan: Redan hole in golf

-A Redan hole or Redan is an aspect of golf course architecture commonly associated with golf architect Charles B. Macdonald.
+A Redan hole or Redan is an aspect of golf course architecture commonly associated with golf architect C.B.
+Macdonald.
 The term alludes to the "Redan" type of fortification.
 Specifically, a Redan hole has a green which slopes downwards and away from the point of entrance, typically the front right portion of the green.
 Links golf is played on the ground as much as in the air and, consequently, the green slopes away from the golfer playing to the green from the tee or fairway.
 Thus, it is often played in an indirect manner; that is, the player plays somewhat away from the target and then allows contours to direct the golf ball to its final resting point.

 Macdonald's oft-quoted description from Scotland's Gift: Golf is as follows:

 Take a narrow tableland, tilt it a little from right to left, dig a deep bunker on the front side, approach it diagonally and you have a Redan.

 This definition serves well to explain the basic concept.
 Macdonald built his original American Redan as the fourth hole at the National Golf Links of America, commonly known as NGLA.
 He and his design cohorts, Seth Raynor and Charles "Steamshovel" Banks built a Redan or a reverse version of it at nearly every course that they constructed.
 It is a design element that has been copied by modern architects frequently - most notably the husband & wife team of Pete and Alice Dye, and Tom Doak.
 The design element can be used as a green complex of any "par" hole - a par 3 most commonly, but it may also be used as a par 4 or par 5 green complex.